The 18 All-Time Greatest Things to Do in Las Vegas

 See the Sphere, cheer on the Knights, and discover a world of diverse cuisine with the ultimate Sin City bucket list.

 Las Vegas is so much more than gambling these days.
-The cool temperatures of fall and winter provide a great opportunity to check out everything Sin City has to offer, from the hiking trails and foliage of the great outdoors to farms in unexpected corners of town and hot new attractions that are changing the landscape in 2023.
-So, we've compiled a list of all-time great activities to cross off your Las Vegas bucket list, with special consideration for seasonal preferences as we wind down another year and look ahead to 2024.
+Winter’s cool temperatures provide a great opportunity to check out everything Sin City has to offer, from the hiking trails and foliage of the great outdoors to farms in unexpected corners of town and hot new attractions that are changing the landscape.
+So, we've compiled a list of all-time great activities to cross off your Las Vegas bucket list, with special consideration for seasonal preferences.
 Just make sure to fuel up for all-time great fun with all-time great restaurants and some of the best bars in town.
 A few are hidden (and at least one is really hidden), while others stake their reputations on great tequila or local beer.
 Long story short—there's way too much happening in Las Vegas to narrow it down, so consider this list a starting point for experiencing the diversity and ingenuity that make this community great.

-It's always a big deal when a big casino resort opens in Las Vegas—and we have two showing up within weeks of each other.
-Durango is already the most identifiable landmark in the Southwest Valley and is expected to make a grand impression when it officially welcomes guests on November 20 with 200 rooms, an 83,000-square-foot casino, and outdoor tree-lined patios.
-Fill up on food at new restaurants like Summer House and Nicco's Prime Cuts & Fresh Fish with Eat Your Heart Out joining the growing list of food halls throughout Las Vegas.
-The long-delayed Fontainebleau finally opens on the Strip on December 13.
-The 67-story skyscraper has more than 3,600 rooms (including ultra-premium Fleur de Lis suites), a 150,000-square-foot casino floor, and an ambitious culinary program that includes two steakhouses (Don's Prime and Papi Steak), six Asian concepts (including Ito for 12-seat Japanese omakase tastings), and a tasting room dedicated to Casa Dragones tequila.
+It's always a big deal when a big casino resort opens in Las Vegas—and we had two show up within weeks of each other at the tail end of 2023.
+Durango, now the most identifiable landmark in the Southwest Valley, made a grand impression when it officially welcomed guests on December 5 with 200 rooms, an 83,000-square-foot casino, and outdoor tree-lined patios.
+Fill up on food at new restaurants like Summer House and Nicco's Prime Cuts & Fresh Fish or head to Eat Your Heart Out, which joins a growing list of food halls throughout Las Vegas.
+The long-delayed Fontainebleau finally opened on the Strip on December 13.
+The 67-story skyscraper has more than 3,600 rooms (including ultra-premium Fleur de Lis suites), a 150,000-square-foot casino floor, and an ambitious culinary program that includes two steakhouses (Don's Prime and Papi Steak), six Asian concepts (including Ito for 12-seat Japanese omakase tastings), and late night gem Azul with a menu soaked with tequila and mezcal.

-Where to Eat and Drink in Las Vegas
+The Absolute Best Spots to Eat and Drink

 North Las Vegas

 There's a reason Broadacres Marketplace draws long lines by the front gate every weekend.
 The 22-acre park is an outdoor market, street fair, and carnival in one, featuring some of the most authentic Mexican food in Las Vegas.
-Sip away on a Michelada or Tejuino (masa, lime, ice, and sherbert in a weirdly addictive drink) while ordering food from various food stands and food courts.
-Carnitas El Cunado slow-cooks pork all morning to serve incredible carnitas with the meat, stomach, and skin all available.
+Sip away on a Michelada or Tejuino (masa, lime, ice, and sherbert in an intriguingly addictive drink) while ordering food from various food stands and food courts.
+Carnitas El Cuñado slow-cooks pork all morning to serve incredible carnitas with the meat, stomach, and skin all available.
 Mr. Papas fries potatoes in various forms while Machetes serves quesadillas straight off a large flat-top grill.
-Maris-Coco chops open fresh coconuts and stuffs fresh seafood inside, and Coco Loco has stands throughout the park, serving fruit platters, scratch-made horchata, and agua frescas with no sugar added.
+Coco Loco has stands throughout the park, serving fruit platters, scratch-made horchata, and aguas frescas with no sugar added.

 The Las Vegas version of Chinatown is a beautifully congested collection of Asian dining, whether it's dim sum or dumplings by restaurants like ShangHai Taste, China Mama, and Hong Kong Garden, the robata-grilled meats of Aburiya Raku, Thai and wine at Lamaii, or incredible Japanese omakase menus at Kabuto, Yui Edomae, and Kame.
 But the diversity of flavors covers all corners of the globe, so try the modern French of Partage, Spanish tapas of EDO, street tacos of Mas Por Favor, progressive Neapolitan pizza at 00 Pie & Pub, and the eclectic wood-fired combinations at Sparrow + Wolf.
 Chinatown has something for everyone—except easy parking—and the food is prepared by some of the best chefs in the city.